prashantamage/PythonDBConnection/README.md

 # PythonDBConnection

-# This is sample file to check DB connection with oracle database.
+## This is sample file to check DB connection with oracle database.

-Prerequisite -
+### Prerequisite -
-        . cx_Oracle python module is required to check the connections with DB. use "pip install cx-Oracle" to install cx_Oracle on your machine.
+        - cx_Oracle python module is required to check the connections with DB. use "pip install cx-Oracle" to install cx_Oracle on your machine.
-            Refer https://pypi.org/project/cx-Oracle/ for more information about cx_Oracle module.
+            Refer [cx_Oracle](https://pypi.org/project/cx-Oracle/) for more information about cx_Oracle module.

-        .
-Oracle instant Client - This is require to connection with DB.
+        - Oracle instant Client - This is require to connection with DB.
             Download Oracle Instant Client from following link.
 Choos appropriate version depending on you OS.
-            Refer https://www.oracle.com/in/database/technologies/instant-client.html for more information.
+            Refer [Oracle instant Client](https://www.oracle.com/in/database/technologies/instant-client.html) for more information.

-Execution -
+### Execution -
         Get the connection.py from project and run by using following command.

-        $python connection.py
+        `$python connection.py`

         This will execute the connection.py file and will try to connect to Database.

-Output -
+### Output -
         After successfull connection you will get following output.